 #1 Get the Word Count Right

-While writing just the bare minimum in the description is an easy habit to pick up, the truth is that the best video descriptions have an average word count of 200 words or more.
+Writing just the bare minimum in the description is an easy habit to pick up… but it’s the first one to break if you want to optimize YouTube descriptions for views.
+The best video descriptions have an average word count of 200 words or more.

 #3 Place Your Target Keywords Up Front